emse-eda-gwu/2021-Spring/README.md

 results using [RMarkdown](https://bookdown.org/yihui/rmarkdown/).
 Teaching will involve interactive lectures with plenty of class time spent working on examples and coding.
-Students will be assessed through quizzes and exams.
+Students will be assessed through in-class quizzes, reading reflections, and exploratory projects.
 Throughout the semester, students will work on a research project of their own design to demonstrate mastery of the course’s topics.
-At the end of the semester, students will submit a final, reproducible report of their project and will give a 5-minute presentation of their findings.
+At the end of the semester, students will submit a final, reproducible report of their project along with a 10-minute video presentation of their findings.

 For more details, please see the [course website](http://eda.seas.gwu.edu/2021-Spring/).